persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - when changing the variable, the tabs are updated
       - when a plot is displayed, a Graph setting widget appears at the bottom of the tree view: check its behavior
       - the right side of the window contains 2 parts: a distributions list and 3 tabs PDF/CDF - Q-Q Plot - Parameters
-      - when selecting a distribution, the tab widget is updated
+      - when selecting a distribution, the tab widget is updated, confidence level on distribution aprameters are displayed next to parameters values in Parameters tab
       - check tables are well drawn
       - select x_0
       - select InverseNormal/LogUniform: